abyscaria/sit725-2022-t2-prac5/README.md

 $ npm run start
 ```
 ### Steps to check the website active
-- paste the url on a browswer : http://localhost:5000 - to demonstrate some graphics using Meterialize
+- paste the url on a browswer : http://localhost:5000 - to demnostrate the database activities
-- to view the bootstrap example please try this url:  http://localhost:5000/sendmessage.html
+- invoke the form by using "Save Selection" button
+- fill in the details and save the form

 ## Copyrights
 This is a public project that mean anyone can use this project for your working